vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development/_index.md

 This learning path provides you with foundational knowledge around modern, cloud native software development with Spring and Tanzu Application Service (TAS).

-You'll get the most out of this learning path if you have an application-related, software development engagement with Tanzu Labs, but it's also a highly effective learning path even if you do not have a service engagement.
+You'll get the most out of this learning path if you have an application-related software development project with Tanzu Labs.
+However, it's also a highly effective learning path without service engagement.

 ## Who is this learning path for?